hack4her/hack4her.github.io/rubric.md

 ### Number of Judges

-- A panel of [Number] judges will be evaluating the presentations and solutions.
+- A panel of 5 judges will be evaluating the presentations and solutions.

 ### Pitch/Presentation Evaluation